 - 92 min.

 - Release Date

 Fraser is also stung by a swarm of bees, chased by an African Condor, thrown off a cliff, bitten in the groin by a raccoon, and forced to wear women’s pajamas with “Yum Yum” written on the bottoms.
 He takes so much abuse in this movie, it’s sad to think that the greatest punishment of all will be the permanent place of Furry Vengeance on his resume.
 Fraser has done some bad movies over the years, some really, really bad movies.
 Remember Dudley Do-Right, George of the Jungle, or Monkeybone?
 No?
 Too old for you?
 How about something more recent like Inkheart or Journey to the Center of the Earth?
 Whenever Hollywood needs a goofy dolt, they call upon Fraser and he fills the role with incredible precision.
 But he’s starting to get older, quite visibly, and it’s time for him to move on from playing the wacky idiot.
-If only he could remember that he’s given good performances before (see Gods and Monsters or The Quiet American).
+If only he pursued more roles like the ones he gave in Gods and Monsters or The Quiet American.